riccardofelluga/reuse-checker/README.md

 *  The folder **rel** contains code to automatically perform database migrations after a deployment.
 The folder **resources** contains the list of randomly picked GitHub repositories mentioned above.

+The source code folder **lib** is structured as follows:

+The folder **reuse** contains the core source code that performs the actual analysis of a repository, the folder **reuse_web** contains source code that contains web pages, controllers, i.e. source code that call code within the **reuse** folder to perform the actual analysis, obtains the results, and visualizes them.
+The **reuse** folder contains the following:

+* analysis: contains all the queries to execute once a multi-repository or a single-repository study is terminated.
+This code is executed when a user calles the page <http://localhost/results?study=1>, assuming that the study id is 1.
+* dispatch: contains all code to start a study and to distribute it over a number of sub-processes (currently set to 10).
+* parse: contains the code to parse a repository (scanning all files, evaluating their compliance with the REUSE guidelines) and to distribute the scanning process over various sub-processes (currently set to 1,000).
+* release: contains code required to perform eventual database migrations after deployment
+* tools: contains utility functions to read a list of work items and distribute it over various workers.

 [figure1]: https://github.com/riccardofelluga/reuse-checker/blob/master/documentation/idea.png "Overall idea of reuse-checker"
 [figure2]: https://github.com/riccardofelluga/reuse-checker/blob/master/documentation/database.png "Database structure"